 6. Schedule social time.

 Even if your children are spending more time at home, don’t forget that socialization is an essential part of their education.
 Allow them to connect with peers in a virtual atmosphere or a socially distanced in-person environment.
+More socialization options might exist for fully vaccinated people, according to the Centers for Disease Control.

 7. Explore childcare options.